mdbootstrap/adminlte-laravel/README.md

 * [Pratt](http://blacktie.co/demo/pratt/).
 Pratt Landing Page
 * [Acacha/llum](https://github.com/acacha/llum).
 Easy Laravel packages installation (and other tasks).
 Used to modify config/app.php file without using stubs (so you changes to this file would be respected)

-This package assumes that you have in path your composer bin the folder
+This package assumes that you have in path your composer bin folder:

 ```
 /YOUR_PATH_TO_HOME/.composer/vendor/bin